FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 **4. MANIPULATE BIG DATA WITH DATASTORE AND TALL TABLE**

-Working with tall variables
+## Working with tall variables
 Unlike computations with in-memory data types, computations involving tall datatypes are not evaluated immediately.
 When using gather(...) then the results are real.

 With command "nr = height(ratingTbl)" and the command "gather(nr)" we see there are 10'000.054 ratings.
+With the commands:
+'''counts = histcounts(ratingsTbl.userId,'BinMethod','Integers')
-With the command: "counts = histcounts(ratingsTbl.userId,'BinMethod','Integers') and "counts = gather(counts)" we see there are  7.158 userIDs.
+counts = gather(counts)''' we see there are  7.158 userIDs.
 With command "globalMean = gather(mean(ratingsTbl.rating));" the global mean of dataset is 3.51.
 The histogram for user ratings is: